 Cory Booker's stance on key issues:

-- Criminal justice: He has been a vocal proponent of reforming the criminal justice system.
-On March 7, Booker tweeted a proposal for a new bill with progressive ideas like further cutting mandatory minimums for nonviolent drug offenses and banning racial and religious profiling.
+- On March 7, Booker tweeted a proposal for a new bill with progressive ideas like cutting mandatory minimums for nonviolent drug offenses and banning racial and religious profiling.

-- In a recently enacted bill, Booker pushed to prohibit solitary confinement for juveniles in federal prisons.
+- Booker pushed to prohibit solitary confinement for juveniles in federal prisons.

 - Gun control: Proposed a 14-part plan in May that calls for a national gun licensing program, which would force Americans to apply for 5-year gun licenses.